Exact Sampling of Determinantal Point Processes without Eigendecomposition: Abstract

 \section{Abstract}

 Determinantal point processes (DPPs) enable the modeling of repulsion: they provide diverse sets of points.
-The repulsion is encoded in a kernel $K$ that can be seen as a matrix storing the similarity between points.
-The diversity comes from the fact that the inclusion probability of a subset is equal to the determinant of a submatrice of $K$.
-The exact algorithm to sample DPPs uses the spectral decomposition of $K$, a computation that becomes costly when dealing with a high number of points.
-Here, we present an alternative exact algorithm in the discrete setting that avoids the eigenvalues and the eigenvectors computation.
-Instead, it relies on Cholesky decompositions.
-This is a two steps strategy: first, it samples a Bernoulli point process with an appropriate distribution, then it samples the target DPP distribution through a thinning procedure.
-Not only is the method used here innovative, but this algorithm can be competitive with the original algorithm or even faster for some applications specified below.
+The repulsion is encoded in a kernel $K$ that can be seen, in a discrete setting, as a matrix storing the similarity between points.
+The main exact algorithm to sample DPPs uses the spectral decomposition of $K$, a computation that becomes costly when dealing with a high number of points.
+Here, we present an alternative exact algorithm to sample in discrete spaces that avoids the eigenvalues and the eigenvectors computation.
+The method used here is innovative and numerical experiments show competitive results with respect to the initial algorithm.